Plot Outliner –

-In the CHARACTER area you’ll land in multi-view, where you can add a character card for each of the major figures in your story.
-If you’ve added characters in the PLOT area, you will see that each of them has a card here.
+In the CHARACTER area you’ll land in COMPARE-view, where you can add a character card for each of the major figures in your story.

 Beemgee will help you outline your plot using the principle of noting ideas for scenes or plot events on index cards and arranging them in a timeline.
 This is a separate process from actually writing the story.
 Most accomplished authors outline their stories before writing them, because it saves rewrites later.